Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

-Since both voters rank $d$ ahead of the candidates in the set $\ElementCandidateSet \cup \SetCandidateSet$, no member of this set can have the score higher than $d$, irrespective which other candidates we delete.
+Since both voters rank $d$ ahead of the candidates in the set $\ElementCandidateSet \cup \SetCandidateSet$, no member of this set can have score higher than $d$, irrespective which other candidates we delete.
 Similarly, irrespective which candidates we delete, $z$ will never have score higher than $d$.
-We conclude that the only candidate that has a chance of defeating $d$, is $p$.
+We conclude that candidate~$p$ is the only candidate that has a chance of defeating $d$.

-Since deleting candidates does not increase the scores of any of the remaining candidates, to ensure that $d$ is not a winner, we have to guarantee that he or she loses at least $\|\ElementCandidateSet\|$ points (relative to $p$).
-This means that it is possible to ensure that $d$ is not a winner if and only if it is possible to remove all the candidates from $\ElementCandidateSet$.
+Since deleting candidates does not increase the scores of any of the remaining candidates, to ensure that $d$ is not a winner, we have to guarantee that he loses at least $|\ElementCandidateSet|$ points (relative to $p$).
+This means that it is possible to ensure that $d$ is not a winner if and only if it is possible to remove all candidates from $\ElementCandidateSet$.
 However, this is possible if and only if $I$ is a ``yes''-instance of $\probSetCover$.~\end{proof}